bcmpinc/StardewHack/README.md

 ## Description
 Buy a bigger backpack at Pierre's for only 50,000g!
 This backpack has 48 slots.

+## Config
+*Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

+* `BackpackCost`: How much you have to pay to buy this backpack in the shop.
+Default = 50000).

 ## Console Commands
 * `player_setbackpacksize slots`: Changes the size of your inventory.
 Valid values for slots are 12, 24, 36 and 48.
 Items in the removed slots will be spilled onto the ground.